 - Complainants and respondents are expected to fully cooperate with any investigation.
 If the complainant does not or cannot cooperate, the complaint may be deemed withdrawn.
 If the respondent does not cooperate, it may be considered a violation of College policy, although it is not necessarily a violation of this Nondiscrimination and Non-harassment Policy.

-- After completing the investigation, the Office of Equity & Inclusion Director or designee shall prepare a draft report describing the complaint, the results of the investigation, and the suggested remedy, if any, to be discussed with the appropriate manager, the direct supervisor, or the appropriate academic administrator.
+- After completing the investigation, a draft report describing the complaint, the results of the investigation, and the suggested remedy, if any, to be discussed with the appropriate manager, the direct supervisor, or the appropriate academic administrator.
 A final report may be submitted to appropriate College officials.
 A summary letter will be sent to the complainant and respondent, which will share the outcome of the complaint investigation.

-- The Office of Equity and Inclusion will strive to complete the investigation, the final report, and the summary letter within forty-five (45) College business days of the receipt of the complaint.
+- The College will strive to complete the investigation, the final report, and the summary letter within forty-five (45) College business days of the receipt of the complaint.
 If circumstances warrant an extension of the forty five (45) day deadline, the complainant and the respondent will be notified of the reason for extension and projected completion date.
 In cases where allegations are proved to be without foundation, no record of the allegations or the investigation will be included in the personnel or student file of the respondent.

 Step C: Decision by the Appropriate College Official

 - Step C only comes into effect in the event that the investigator concludes that the allegations are substantiated.
-The Office of Equity & Inclusion will provide the appropriate College official with the written report.
+The appropriate College official will be provided with a copy of the written report.

 - The appropriate College official will issue a written determination concerning the complaint.
 If appropriate, the determination will contain an outline of the actions designed to remedy the situation, such as steps necessary to stop the harassment and discrimination, eliminate and prevent recurrence of the harassment and discrimination, and to correct its discriminatory effects on the complainants and others.

-- The written determination will be sent to the Office of Equity & Inclusion who will provide a written response to the complainant and respondent within ten (10) College business days of receiving the written report from the appropriate College official, which will share the outcome of the complaint investigation.
+- Once a determination is made, the College will provide a written response to the complainant and respondent within ten (10) College business days of receiving the written report from the appropriate College official, which will share the outcome of the complaint investigation.
 In some circumstances, the college may disclose to the complainant information about the actions that will be taken to remedy the situation if the remedy directly relates to the complainant (e.g., the respondent is prohibited from attending the college for a period of time).

 Step D: Appeal to the College President